 Finally, we only looked at NAS hard drives for Mac, Linux and Windows compatible systems that used commonly-accessible hardware interfaces like SATA.
 To ensure performance in our selections for the best NAS hard drive for media streaming, we looked for at least 64 MB cache size and 5400 RPM.

 There are many storage devices to choose from like the best external hard drive for Xbox one, the best external hard drive for PS4.
 There’s also the best external hard drive for Mac that you can buy.
-Which is why we test these devices to make sure they are top rated.
+Which is why we research these devices to make sure they are top rated.
 We even put in the hours on the best micro SD card.